martinezpenya/ED-CFGS-2122/UD03/UD03_anexo_EN.md

 ## List of remote repositories (`git remote`)

 `git remote` shows a list with all links to remote nest repositories in a local repository.
 `git remote -v`  also shows the urls for each remote repository.

 ## Download changes from a remote repository (`git pull`)

-`git pull <remote> <branc>`  pulls changes from branch `<branc>`  of the remote repository `<remote>`and integrates them in the latest version of the local repository, that is, in the HEAD.
-`git fetch <remote>`  downloads changes from remote repository `<remote>` but does not integrate them into the latest version from the local repository.
+`git pull <remote> <branc>` download changes from branch  `<branc>`  of the remote repository `<remote>`and integrates them in the latest version of the local repository, that is, in the HEAD. `git fetch <remote>`  downloads changes from remote repository `<remote>` but does not integrate them into the latest version from the local repository.

 ## Push changes to a remote repository (`git push`)